 He has provided expert testimony in tobacco, vaping, and cannabis litigation in Canada, the U.S., and internationally, including the Philip Morris International v.
 Government of Uruguay case (Philip Morris Brands Sàrl, et al. v.
 Oriental Republic of Uruguay, ICSID Case No. ARB/10/7), when expert testimony was provided at the World Bank in Washington, D.C.

-Tim is Associate Editor of the journal, Tobacco Control, and he serves on the Editorial Review Board for the Journal of Public Policy and Marketing.
+Tim is Associate Editor of the journal, Tobacco Control, and he serves on the Editorial Review Board for the Journal of Public Policy & Marketing.

 In terms of outreach, Tim has been a frequent contributor to The Toronto Star and The Globe and Mail, which are Canada's two largest newspapers based on circulation.
-He serves on the Board of Trustees (Vice-Chair) for the Art Gallery of Guelph and he serves as a coach for the Guelph Minor Baseball Association (GMBA) as well as the Guelph Minor Hockey Association (GMHA).
+He serves on the Board of Trustees (Vice-Chair) for the Art Gallery of Guelph, while also serving as a coach for the Guelph Minor Baseball Association (GMBA) as well as the Guelph Minor Hockey Association (GMHA).